What is a healing room? Are healing rooms biblical?

 Question: "What is a healing room?
 Are healing rooms biblical?"

-A “healing room” is, quite simply, a room devoted to healing.
+Answer: A “healing room” is, quite simply, a room devoted to healing.
 Most often, the healing sought is from God, through the Holy Spirit.
 However, there also exist healing rooms dedicated to holistic wellness and psychic healing, where “self-healing” is sought through crystals, divination, acupuncture, and angelic intervention.
 Since the latter type of healing is decidedly not biblical, this article will deal only with the healing rooms promoted within the Charismatic movement.

 Back in the early days of Pentecostalism, leaders like John G. Lake and Charles Parham set up “healing rooms” for the specific purpose of praying for the sick and administering divine healing.
 Recently, there has been a resurgence of healing rooms.
 There is even an International Association of Healing Rooms (IAHR) today.